Things to do in Hong Kong

 Hong Kong’s Markets

 Kowloon is home to the majority of the street markets.
-There is the Ladies’ Market in Mong Kok with its more than 100 stalls offering what most women are happy to find – bargains.
-The name derives from the type of merchandise sold here such as clothing, cosmetics, CD’s, trinkets, leather goods and, of course, SHOES!
+There is the Ladies’ Market in Mong Kok with more than 100 stalls offering what most women are happy to find – bargains.
+The name derives from the type of merchandise sold here such as clothing, cosmetics, CDs, trinkets, leather goods and, of course, SHOES!
 It stays open until late in the evening.

-The best known “night market” is the Temple Street Night Market at Jordan in Kowloon.
+The best-known “night market” is the Temple Street Night Market at Jordan in Kowloon.
 Here you can find not only merchandise for sale but also it is a place for singers, buskers and fortune tellers to entertain you.
 It is a very lively part of Hong Kong.
 You can pick up almost anything from electronics to clothes and food.

 The Bird Market, which is located in a traditional Chinese garden in Mong Kok is worth a visit to see the dozens of stalls selling exotic birds in cages.
 The Chinese have traditionally liked to keep birds as pets and here, you will see old men with their cages taking their birds for "walks" much like you would take your dog to the park.

-Cat Market on Hong Kong Island is where you might find a rare antique such as Ming Dynasty furniture or something from the Chinese Cultural Revolution.
+Cat Market on Hong Kong Island is where you might find a rare antiques such as Ming Dynasty furniture or something from the Chinese Cultural Revolution.
 The market is a mixture of antique dealers, curio merchants and art galleries.
 This is also the place to look for bargains in jade, silk products, embroideries and wooden handicraft items.

 Aberdeen, Hong Kong Island

 Once a fishing village, Aberdeen is now a popular place for visitors to enjoy on Hong Kong tours.
-Situated on the southern side of Hong Kong Island, the historic area is known as the original Hong Kong since it was the first harbour that European explorers set foot on.
+Situated on the southern side of Hong Kong Island, the historic area is known as original Hong Kong since it was the first harbour that European explorers set foot on.
 The floating village here is awash in boats which the locals use for fishing and trading.
 Nearby is the floating Jumbo Kingdom, the famous floating restaurant.
 A free shuttle ferry takes you to the restaurant.
 You can also take a Sampan boat ride around the harbour which lasts about 20 to 30 minutes.

 Ocean Park, Hong Kong Island